JOHN S. WILSON, M.A., Sc.D. (Cantab.), L.R.A.M.

 Extra-curricular activities

-Music is an important part of my life, especially the music of J. S. Bach and some of his predecessors, and of some 20th century composers.
+Music is an important part of my life, especially the music of J. S. Bach and some of his predecessors, W. A. Mozart, B. Britten and some other 20th century composers.
 (For connections between music and mathematics, see The Glass Bead Game.)
-So, too, are my wife Natasha, and my children.
-I am interested in modern languages: I have lectured frequently in German and Italian, and two ambitions are to give a lecture in French, and to catch up in Russian with my ten-year-old daughter Fiona.
+I sing with various choirs, most recently the Oxford Bach Choir and the Zürcher Bach Chor, the Leipziger Bach Chor and the Christ Church Cathedral Singers.
+I am interested in modern languages: I am interested in modern languages and I have lectured frequently in German and Italian, most recently to students in Leipzig.